N-emitters as possible sign-posts of GC formation: New constraints on the N-emitter fraction at from VANDELS

 \section{New constraints on the N-emitter fraction at $z \sim 2-5$ from VANDELS}

-To complement and possibly extend the recent statistics of N-emitters derived from JWST spectra to lower redshifts, we have examined the data from VANDELS, a deep spectroscopic galaxy survey undertaken with the VIMOS instrument at the VLT.
-To do so, we have used the spectra from the latest data release \citep{Garilli2021The-VANDELS-ESO} and we have extended the catalog of spectroscopic measurements of \cite{Talia2023The-VANDELS-ESO} to include the \Niiiuv\ and \Nivuvab\ features.
-This is done with Gaussian fits and direct integrations adapted to the doublet / multiplet structure of these line complexes.
+To complement and possibly extend the recent statistics of N-emitters derived from JWST spectra to lower redshifts, we have examined the data from VANDELS, a deep, uniform, spectroscopic galaxy survey undertaken with the VIMOS instrument at the VLT.
+To do so, we have used the spectra from the latest data release \citep{Garilli2021The-VANDELS-ESO} and, following \cite{Talia2023The-VANDELS-ESO}, we have extended the catalog of spectroscopic measurements to include the \Niiiuv\ and \Nivuvab\ features.
+This is done with Gaussian fits and direct integrations adapted to the doublet or multiplet structure of these line complexes\footnote{This follows the methods from \cite{Schreiber2018Near-infrared-s} and \cite{Borghi2022Toward-a-Better}.}.

 Eliminating passive galaxies from the full sample, following the UVJ selection described in \cite{Garilli2021The-VANDELS-ESO}, we are left with 1501 galaxies in the redshift interval $1.75 \la z \la 5.75$, where \Niiiuv\ or \Nivuvab\ can in principle be detected.
-Our automated measurement yields $\sim 10$ candidates at $\ga 3-4 \sigma$, including the well-known N-emitter VANDELS\_CDFS\_003073, an AGN at $z=5.56$ \citep[see][and references therein]{Barchiesi2023The-ALPINE-ALMA,Ji2025Connecting-JWST}.
+Our automated measurement yields $\sim 10$ candidates at $\ga 3-4 \sigma$, including the well-known N-emitter VANDELS\_CDFS\_003073, an AGN at $z=5.56$ \citep[see][and references therein]{Barchiesi2023The-ALPINE-ALMA,Ji2026Connecting-JWST}.
 After visual inspection, only one additional object with a credible \Niiiuv\ detection, VANDELS\_CDFS\_247555 at $z=3.745$ remains, yielding thus a total detection fraction of N-emitters of $1.3 \times 10^{-3}$ among the VANDELS star-forming galaxies and AGN showing rest-UV emission.

 From these detections and non-detections we derive the fraction of N-emitters in several redshift bins between $1.75 \la z \la 5.75$, computing the confidence intervals with the Wilson interval formula, which is adapted for small sample sizes and low fractions.
 The result is plotted in Fig.~\ref{fig_vandels} together with the N-emitter fraction determined by \cite{Morel2025Discovery-of-ne} from archival JWST NIRSpec PRISM data including large samples.
 Clearly, the VANDELS and JWST data are consistent with the reported redshift evolution of $f_N$ (Eq.~\ref{eq_fn}).
 Furthermore, the VANDELS data is compatible with a low fraction at $z \sim 2-3$, although the statistical uncertainties are relatively large.
 The new data thus supports the adopted description of $f_N(z)$ and drop at $\zmin \sim 2-3$.